 (1) An amount of safety levy becomes due and payable on the day specified in, or worked out in accordance with, the regulations.

-(2) A safety levy is payable to the CEO.
+(2) A safety levy is payable to the CIPS.

+[Section 11 amended: No. 36 of 2020 s.
+314.]

 12. Penalty for non-payment of safety levy

-(1) If an amount of safety levy remains unpaid after the day on which it becomes due and payable, the person liable to pay the safety levy is liable to pay to the CEO, in addition to the amount of safety levy, an amount calculated at the prescribed rate on the amount of safety levy from time to time remaining unpaid.
+(1) If an amount of safety levy remains unpaid after the day on which it becomes due and payable, the person liable to pay the safety levy is liable to pay to the CIPS, in addition to the amount of safety levy, an amount calculated at the prescribed rate on the amount of safety levy from time to time remaining unpaid.

-(2) The CEO may waive, in whole or in part, a penalty amount if the CEO considers that there are good reasons for doing so.
+(2) The CIPS may waive, in whole or in part, a penalty amount if the CIPS considers that there are good reasons for doing so.

+[Section 12 amended: No. 36 of 2020 s.
+315.]

 13. Recovery of safety levy and penalty amount

-The following amounts may be recovered by the CEO in a court of competent jurisdiction as debts due to the State —
+The following amounts may be recovered by the CIPS in a court of competent jurisdiction as debts due to the State —

 (a) an amount of safety levy that remains unpaid after the day on which it becomes due and payable;